cs490-001-group8/project3-group8-sprint2/README.md

 	1. Run `eslint --fix scripts/[FILE]` in order to automatically fix some of the linting errors
 6. Run `pylint [FILE]` on any of the python files.

+### Heroku Deployment
+   If you wish to deploy to heroku, log into heroku on your command line and run the
+      following commands to move your database over:
+        0. If you do not already have a heroku project: `heroku create` and add your keys to the config variables.
+        1. `heroku addons:create heroku-postgresql:hobby-dev`
+        2. `heroku pg:wait`
+        3. `heroku pg:push postgres DATABASE_URL`
+        4. `git push heroku master`

 ## Work Completed by Each Group Member
 1. Ameer Hassan
 	1. Create the weather widget and its functionality.